Panasonic FZ1000 versus Panasonic G7

 The Panasonic Lumix DMC-FZ1000 and the Panasonic Lumix DMC-G7 are two digital cameras that were officially introduced, respectively, in June 2014 and May 2015.
 The FZ1000 is a fixed lens compact, while the G7 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (FZ1000) and a Four Thirds sensor.
 The FZ1000 has a resolution of 20 megapixel, whereas the G7 provides 15.8 MP.

-The physical size and weight of the Panasonic FZ1000 and the Panasonic G7 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Panasonic FZ1000 and the Panasonic G7 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the FZ1000 – represents 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the FZ1000 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G7 is notably smaller (21 percent) than the Panasonic FZ1000.
 In this context, it is worth noting that neither the FZ1000 nor the G7 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the FZ1000 has a lens build in, whereas the G7 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the G7 and their specifications in the Micro Four Thirds Lens Catalog.